Poverty Rate by Race

 Latest Southeast Michigan trend:

-Between 2021 and 2022, poverty rates declined for all racial and ethnic groups except for Hispanic or Latino and American Indian and Alaska Native.
-Note that because this data are from the 2018-2022, 5-year American Community Survey (ACS), that these trends may not align with the recent increases in poverty levels found in the poverty rates measured by the 1-year ACS.
-Poverty levels in 2022 were greatest for Black or African Americans, where 1 in 4 live in poverty in Southeast Michigan; while poverty levels were lowest for Whites and Asians, where 1 in 10 live in poverty.
+Between 2023 and 2024, poverty rates by race mostly increased or remained largely unchanged.
+Most changes were small; however, the largest change was found in the “Some other race” category which increased from 20% to 21.3%.
+Poverty levels in 2024 were greatest for Black or African Americans, where 1 in 4 live in poverty in Southeast Michigan; while poverty levels were lowest for Whites and Asians, where 1 in 10 live in poverty.

 Caution